DooNotResuscitate/spf13-vim/README.markdown

 ![neocomplete image][autocomplete-img]

-## [YouCompleteMe]

-YouCompleteMe is another amazing completion engine.
-It is slightly more involved to set up as it contains a binary component that the user needs to compile before it will work.
-As a result of this however it is very fast.

-To enable YouCompleteMe add `youcompleteme` to your list of groups by overriding it in your `.vimrc.before.local` like so: `let g:spf13_bundle_groups=['general', 'programming', 'misc', 'scala', 'youcompleteme']` This is just an example.
-Remember to choose the other groups you want here.

-Once you have done this you will need to get Plug to grab the latest code from git.
-You can do this by calling `:PlugInstall!`.
-You should see YouCompleteMe in the list.

-You will now have the code in your bundles directory and can proceed to compile the core.
-Change to the directory it has been downloaded to.
-If you have a vanilla install then `cd ~/.spf13-vim-3/.vim/bundle/YouCompleteMe/` should do the trick.
-You should see a file in this directory called install.sh.
-There are a few options to consider before running the installer:

-  * Do you want clang support (if you don't know what this is then you likely don't need it)?
-    * Do you want to link against a local libclang or have the installer download the latest for you?
-  * Do you want support for c# via the omnisharp server?

-The plugin is well documented on the site linked above.
-Be sure to give that a read and make sure you understand the options you require.

-For java users wanting to use eclim be sure to add `let g:EclimCompletionMethod = 'omnifunc'` to your .vimrc.local.

 ## [ALE]

 ALE (Asynchronous Lint Engine) is a plugin providing linting (syntax checking and semantic errors) in NeoVim 0.2.0+ and Vim 8 while you edit your text files, and acts as a Vim [Language Server Protocol client](https://langserver.org/). by default language server feature is disabled, to enable you should set this into your `.vimrc.local` settings.

 ```